Jenni-6446/solum-coding-interview/section_b/README.md

 The approach used in this code is based on the tree structure after fixing one root, then using subtree sizes to help count how different root positions affect whether a node can contribute to the final answer.

-My main goal here was to keep the solution readable and show the problem-solving process clearly, rather than making the code overly complicated.